dadaPipes/odin-recipes/README.md

-Learning how to use the terminal in Linux, git, and some basic HTML.
+Learning how to use the terminal in Linux, git, and some basic HTML and css.

-This is gonna be brutal!